Navigating SCADA Challenges: A Path to Improved Lifecycle Management

 Continuous improvement loops

 A continuous improvement cycle is essential.
-It captures lessons from each project segment, feeds them back into standards and workflows, and drives incremental gains in safety, efficiency and field execution.
+It captures lessons from each project segment, feeds them back into standards and workflows, and drives incremental gains in safety, reliability, and field execution.
 When improvement becomes routine, program maturity grows naturally over time.

 SCADA lifecycle management isn’t just a technical effort.
-It is a long-term, program-based approach that builds predictability, strengthens compliance and creates a scalable framework as utilities continually update their systems.
+It is a long-term, program-based approach that builds predictability, strengthens compliance, and creates a scalable framework as utilities continually update their systems.

 Comments